|No One Does It to You Like Roman Polanski|

 |I'm crazy about the composition of this shot.
 It kicks off a virtuoso 7-minute sequence shot in one take.|

 Anyone familiar with Donald Pleasence’s somnambulistic performances in the Halloween horror film franchise will be properly thunderstruck by what an expressive and animated actor he can be in the right role.
-With his shaved head a burlesque of the hundreds of eggs on display throughout the film (a surprise to control-freak Polanski), Pleasence is all repressed agitation and pent-up passion.
-His unfocused feverishness (he never quite knows where to channel it, and when he does it comes out all wrong) is met in equal doses by the icy assurance of Francoise Dorleac.
+With his shaved head a burlesque of the hundreds of eggs on display throughout the film (the shaved head was Pleasence's idea and came as a big surprise to control-freak Polanski).
+Pleasence is all repressed agitation and pent-up passion.
+His unfocused feverishness (he never quite knows where to channel it, and when he does, it comes out all wrong) is met in equal doses by the icy assurance of Francoise Dorleac.
 Playing a paradoxical female with plenty of yin and yang to spare, Dorleac is the impulsive catalyst in this combustible mix of characters.
 Some critics have decried what they see as yet another misogynist Polanski fantasy in the character of Teresa, but I found it interesting that she is portrayed as not only fearless, but also the strongest and most resourceful character in the film.
-Self-servingly so, perhaps, but better that than one of those helpless, always in need of rescue types that proliferated in movies throughout the 60s and 70s.
+Self-servingly so, perhaps, but better that than one of those helpless, always in need of rescue types that proliferated in movies throughout the '60s and '70s.

 |Does Teresa feel a kinship with the survivalist gangster, Dickie?|